MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_ksfilter_descriptor.md

 </table>

-#### - NodeDescriptorSize

-This member specifies the size in bytes of each individual descriptor in the descriptor table.
-This value must be a multiple of eight and at least <b>sizeof </b>(KSNODE_DESCRIPTOR).
-Larger values allow client-specific descriptor information to be appended to node descriptors.
-See additional information in Remarks.

-#### - NodeDescriptors
+#### - ReferenceGuid

-A pointer to an array of <a href="..\ks\ns-ks-_ksnode_descriptor.md">KSNODE_DESCRIPTOR</a> structures describing the topology nodes for this filter type.
-This member may be <b>null</b> if and only if <b>NodeDescriptorsCount</b> is zero.
+A pointer to a GUID that is the binary representation of the Unicode reference string identifying this filter type.
+If multiple filter factories exist, each must have a unique GUID.
+Also note that other methods of supplying a reference string require that the filter descriptor be registered using <b>KsCreateFilterFactory</b>.
+The value specified in <b>ReferenceGuid</b> must match the filter-specific reference GUID in the driver's INF file.
+See <a href="https://msdn.microsoft.com/666d6efb-93ec-43f3-87c5-ea1a3983bfd0">Initializing an AVStream Minidriver</a>.

-#### - NodeDescriptorsCount
+#### - PinDescriptorsCount

-This member specifies the number of topology node descriptors provided in <b>NodeDescriptors</b>.
-Zero is a legal value for this member.
+This member specifies the number of pin descriptors that are provided for this filter type in the <b>PinDescriptors</b> member.
+On Windows XP and later, <b>PinDescriptorsCount</b> may be zero if the driver creates pins dynamically.

 #### - PinDescriptorSize